 Organic marketing (also referred to as inbound marketing) is anything you do to get customers to come to you naturally, rather than through paid marketing tools.
 While there are a variety of different methods to reach your audience organically, it all comes down to the quality, strength, and expanse of your SEO.

 Business blogs, press releases, newsletters, guest posting, videos, case studies, and social media posts are all examples of organic marketing.
-With a good SEO and content marketing strategy, you can boost the visibility of your business by having your site and content rank on the first page of search engine results page (SERP).
+With a good SEO and content marketing strategy, you can boost the visibility of your business by having your site and content rank on the first page of the search engine results page (SERP).

 What Is Paid Marketing?